Nelson-Sl/typescript/Knowledge/00 AWS/017 Other Service/01 CloudFormation.md

 	* Automated generation of Diagram for your templates!
 	* **Declarative programming** (no need to figure out ordering and orchestration)

-* • Don’t re-invent the wheel • Leverage existing templates on the web! • Leverage the documentation
+* No need to re-invent the wheel • Leverage existing templates on the web! • Leverage the documentation